keithf4/testingdocs/mimeo.md

     dest_table      - Tablename on destination database.
 If not public, should be schema qualified type            - Type of replication.
 Must of one of the following values: snap, inserter_time, inserter_serial, updater_time, updater_serial, dml, logdel dblink          - Foreign key on the data_source_id column from dblink_mapping_mimeo table last_run        - Timestamp of the last run of the job.
-Used by run_refresh() to know when to do the next run of a job. filter          - Array containing specific column names that should be used in replication. condition       - Used to set criteria for specific rows that should be replicated.
-See additional notes in **About** section above. period          - Interval used for the run_refresh() function to indicate how often this refresh job should be run at a minimum batch_limit     - Limit the number of rows to be processed for each run of the refresh job.
+Used by run_refresh,py to know when to do the next run of a job. filter          - Array containing specific column names that should be used in replication. condition       - Used to set criteria for specific rows that should be replicated.
+See additional notes in **About** section above. period          - Interval used for the run_refresh.py script to indicate how often this refresh job should be run at a minimum batch_limit     - Limit the number of rows to be processed for each run of the refresh job.
 If left NULL (the default), all new rows are fetched every refresh. jobmon          - Boolean to determine whether to use pg_jobmon extension to log replication steps.
                       Maker functions set to true by default if it is installed.
 Otherwise defaults to false.